fidalgo/fidalgo.github.io/_posts/2017-01-07-padrino-contribution.md

 with the defaults ones, but what we want is the otherwise.
 We want the default parameters to be overridden by the ones we provide.
 So it seems a quick fix!

 So I went to read the [contribution guidelines](https://github.com/padrino/padrino-framework#bug-reporting) and opened a [bug](https://github.com/padrino/padrino-framework/issues/2113).
-After it I've opened a [Pull Request](https://github.com/padrino/padrino-framework/pull/2114).
+Later on I've opened a [Pull Request](https://github.com/padrino/padrino-framework/pull/2114).

 It was good to see that if you have a good Git work flow and follow some principles on creating issues and commit messages, it will ease the acceptance.
 So in this case, it was accepted without any question!